sigma-rs/cmz/README.md

 ### Parameterized Protocols

-A protocol can optionally be declared as having _parameters_, which are public Scalar constants that will be filled in at runtime.
+A protocol can optionally be declared as having _parameters_, which are public Scalar or Point constants that will be filled in at runtime.
 You declare parameters by changing the first line of the `muCMZProtocol!` macro invocation from, for example:

 ```rust
     muCMZProtocol! { proto_name,